 The project team evaluated the ODM program for diabetes in a randomized, controlled trial (RCT) of patients at PAMF who had inadequately-controlled type 2 diabetes, defined as hemoglobin A1c (HbA1c) greater than 7.5 percent, and did not have severe complications.
 The primary hypothesis under evaluation was that patients in the intervention arm would have lower HbA1c at 12 months post-randomization than those receiving usual medical care.
 Secondary hypotheses were that the intervention would be associated with: 1) improved self-management practices such as medication adherence, home monitoring of glucose and blood pressure, healthy diet, and regular exercise; 2) improved biologic measurements such as blood pressure and lipids; 3) better processes of care such as frequency of monitoring tests, lower cardiovascular risk, enhanced patient experience, and satisfaction with care; and 4) improved patient psychosocial well-being.
 These measures were assessed in both groups by laboratory testing, EHR data extraction, and an online questionnaire at baseline, 6 months, and 12 months post-randomization.

 - Refine the Personalized Health Care Program platform with a particular focus on enhancing the customization capability of the ODM system and ensuring a seamless incorporation of ODM into the workflow of clinicians on the CM team and with the self-management process of patients.
 (Achieved)

 - Evaluate the ODM program for diabetes relative to usual medical care, in a two-arm RCT.
 (Achieved)

-- Disseminate results of the RCT in the scientific literature, and deploy the PHCP program in Palo Alto Medical Foundation and other ambulatory care settings for use with diabetes and other chronic conditions.
+- Disseminate results of the RCT in the scientific literature and deploy the Customized, Continuous Care Management program in PAMF and other ambulatory care settings for use with diabetes and other chronic conditions.
 (Achieved)